Interdisciplinary Studies Track

 Institutional Humanities (GR) and Core Social Science

-ENC 1101 FRESHMAN COMPOSITION I and Core Humanities
+IDH 1110 is equivalent to ENC 1101 FRESHMAN COMPOSITION I and Core Humanities; IDH 1112 is equivalent to Core Humanities and Institutional Humanities (GR)

 Denotes a Gordon Rule course.

-Students will be required to participate in a minimum of 15 hours of approved co-curricular activities each term of enrollment (excluding summer).
+Students will be required to participate in a minimum of three approved co-curricular activities each term of enrollment (excluding summer).
 This may include international travel experiences, field trips to cultural locations, colloquia, reading circles, speaker series, and/or service to the Honors College.